 If you have to run to the store or look all over for your materials or ingredients, then that’s a distraction right there.

-Organization and planning take the cake.
+Organization and planning are key.
 I’m sure there are some people who flourish on messy situations or environments.
 But if you’re struggling for time, then lack of planning and organization might be the problem.
 I know it was my problem.

 Don’t get me wrong.
 You won’t have time to do it all.
 A day only has 24 hrs with no extensions available at this moment.
 But you might find that being strategic about your time gets you where you want to go.